Is Culinary School a Waste of Money?

 Why Culinary School Is Not a Waste of Money

-The benefits of culinary school start the day you enter the classroom.
-But they continue long past the day you graduate.
-Here’s why culinary school is a worthwhile investment.
+If you plan to pursue a permanent career in the restaurant or hospitality industry, the benefits of culinary school start the day you enter the classroom kitchen, and continue long past the day you graduate.
+Here’s why culinary school is likely a worthwhile investment.

 1. Culinary School May Open Doors to More Job Opportunities